nomadicj/nomadicj.github.io/_posts/2023-08-09-Team Composition | What team compositions should I be using to achieve my goals?.md

 categories: [organisation structure]
 tags: []
 ---
-When leading and adapting an organisation to the changing challenges backlogs present it is important to consider team composition and what impact that has on its overall approach.
+When leading and adapting an organisation to the changing challenges backlogs present it is important to consider team composition and what impact that has on its overall approach.
 These are the key types you need to consider and use as tools in your leadership toolkit.

 ## Strike Teams - The “get it done” team
 Occasionally you need a team to go and take on a defined task.
 Get a project done.
 Meet a deadline.
 On this team you need people who know what they are doing and, given direction, can make it happen.
 As such you should deploy a small team of highly skilled engineers who can hit the ground running with a minimum of fuss (trying to beat [Metcalfe’s Law](https://en.wikipedia.org/wiki/Metcalfe's_law) with both low node count and high prior experience)